joshualande/joshualande.github.io/_drafts/2014-02-05-cube-rollup-pig-data-science.md

 (US,M,football,2,6.0)
 ```

-Note that this table has all possible combinations of
+This table has all possible combinations of
 aggregations over gender and sport, but does not aggregate over
 country.

+If you liked this post you can follow me on Twitter [@joshualande](https://twitter.com/joshualande).

 # Links